 When choosing sardines in particular, look for small canneries with responsible harvesting practices, as the local Iberian stock has recently fallen because of unsustainable overfishing practices, according to seafood sustainability advocate Kate Findlay-Shirras of Best Fish Forward.
 There are a few stickers you can look for like MSC (Marine Stewardship Council) or ENEEK (the Basque Country's eco certification).
 (It's worth it to look for these stickers on other types of conservas as well.)
 Otherwise do your research on each cannery’s purchasing practices via their website, physical address, distribution location, and even the barcode on the label.
 Transparency is key: The more information the cannery provides on their practices the better.

 The folks at Güeyu Mar are a great example and also take a more chef-driven approach.
 They grill their sardines before preserving them in Arbequina extra-virgin olive oil, and the flavor and texture of the tails is extraordinary.
 Güeyu Mar products will be available in the U.S. in late 2020.

 There are two main types of mackerel conservas.
 Sometimes referred to as Atlantic mackerel or chub mackerel, these skinned and deboned filets are a great substitute for the can of overfished tuna, as they’re compact and hold up to mixing.
 Small mackerel (caballita/cavalinha) are also an excellent alternative to the at-risk sardines.
 Canneries leave these guys intact, preserving them with their spotted skin and bones.

-Tejero mackerel is an economical household conserva found in many pantries in southern Spain, but it’s not readily available in the US; for a more accessible option, try Albo's mackerel in extra virgin olive oil.
-For small mackerel, check out Jose Gourmet’s delicate Portuguese cavalinhas in olive oil.
+Tejero mackerel is an economical household conserva found in many pantries in southern Spain, but it’s not readily available in the US; for a more accessible option, try Albo's mackerel in extra virgin olive oil at La Española Meats.
+For small mackerel, check out Jose Gourmet’s delicate Portuguese cavalinhas in olive oil at Amazon.

 Use Atlantic mackerel as you would tuna or in Haun’s sardine formula.
 Try small mackerel on melon, with oranges and sherry vinegar, or as a garnish on ajo blanco.
 Again, hold on to that oil for salad dressings and garnishes by pouring it into a small container and refrigerating it until needed.